Loading…

 Tuesday November 26, 2024 3:00pm - 4:20pm CET

-Session co-organized by the Working Group on Business and Human Rights and the Indigenous Caucus
+Session co-organized by the Working Group on business and human rights and 7amleh.

 Brief description of the session: